Zh-cy/DeepVO/README.md

 b.resume training (eg. interrupted at epoch 45)
 python3 dp_train.py --folder 1 --lr_base 0.0001 --epoch_max 100 --epoch_lr_decay 100 --resume 1
                     --initial_epoch 45 --cnn_lstm_weights cnn_lstm_weight.45-x.xxxx.h5 --dropout 0.5 --beta 50 --gpu 2
-line39 change tensorboard folder
-line54 change input images folder
-linie56 change ground truth euler angles folder
-line70 change the folder you wanna save your weights -- checkpoint_path

 * ### dp_pre.py
 before training make a prediction folder  1_lstm, 2_lstm... (use a different path compared to the path where you save your checkpoints, but same folder name)
 chose the best one or best several weights, move them into your prediction folder
-line18 change the folder you wanna save your predicted results

-* ### evaluation.py
-line42 - line54

 * ### loss_plot.py
 first download the .csv files from tensorboard
-line41 - line45

 * ### model.py
 download the pretrained weights, attention this is the file that I convert from pytorch into Keras, originally it is for
 pytorch, but here this is the same, if you are interested, you can do it by your self
-line54 change the path

 * ### plot.py
-plot the results and pose transfer line131
+plot the results and pose transfer
-line158-line163

 Environment
 ------------------------------
-IDE pycharm
-python 3.6
+Python 3.6
 Ubuntu 18.04
 Cuda 10.2, V10.2.89